eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: ContractTx.encode_abi(*args)

-    Returns a hexstring of ABI calldata, to call the method with the given arguments.
+    Returns a hexstring of ABI calldata that can be used to call the method with the given arguments.

     .. code-block:: python